Tanzu-Solutions-Engineering/tanzu-to-go-workshop/knative/3-knative.md

 # Install Knative
+Before we get started, we need to install the Knative CLI.
+Follow the instructions at https://knative.dev/docs/install/client/install-kn/.

 First, we will install Contour.
 For a personal computer install, we set Contour to use a ClusterIP endpoint because there will not be a LoadBalancer available: